Music club logo

 ORF RSO Wien

-The ORF Vienna Radio Symphony Orchestra is a world-renowned top orchestra that is committed to the Viennese tradition of orchestral playing and is known for its unusual and bold programming: it often combines the classical-romantic repertoire and works of classical modernism with contemporary pieces and rarely performed works from other eras.
-Marin Alsop has been the Chief Conductor since September 2019.
+The ORF Vienna Radio Symphony Orchestra is a world-renowned top orchestra that is committed to the Viennese tradition of orchestral playing and is known for its unusual and bold programming: the classical-romantic repertoire and works of classical modernism are often combined with contemporary pieces and rarely performed works from other eras.
+Marin Alsop has been chief conductor since September 2019.

 Composer in focus: Clara Iannotta